suphamster/lada/README.md

 The mosaic detection model is a YOLO-v11, the mosaic removal model is a BasicVSR++ trained via GAN.

-The data used to train these models was scraped from the web.
-Afaik there are no public datasets for such purpose and I'll not provide one either.
-But creating a dataset for training mosaic removal models is pretty easy:
+AFAIK, there are no public datasets for such purpose and I'll not provide one either.
+But you can create your own dataset for training mosaic removal models this way:
 ```shell
 python create_mosaic_removal_video_dataset.py --input <input dir> --output-root <output dir>
 ```